ajaykumarns/vagrant-jekyll/README.md

 The Vagrant vm is configured to forward port 8124 by default.
 So you can start a Jekyll server like so:

 ```
-jekyll server --watch -P 8124
+jekyll server --watch -P 8124 -H 0.0.0.0 --incremental
 ```

+Note that you need to set host to 0.0.0.0 to access ```localhost:8124``` outside the VM.
 And then navigate to localhost:8124 on your host box.

 Note on SSH-forwarding
 ---------------------